 (a) approve, in writing, the carriage of weapons on board aircraft by law enforcement officers and other authorised persons acting in the performance of their duties; or

-(b) consider requests by a State to allow the travel of armed personnel on board aircraft of the requesting State, except that the authority shall not allow the travel of armed personnel under this regulation unless there is an agreement between both States relating to such travel.
+(b) consider requests by a State to allow the travel of armed personnel, including in-flight security officers on board aircraft of the requesting State, except that the authority shall not allow the travel of armed personnel under this regulation unless there is an agreement between both States relating to such travel.

 (3) Notwithstanding sub-regulation (2), an aircraft operator may permit or refuse the carriage of weapons on board an aircraft in accordance with conditions issued by the authority.

-(4) Where an aircraft operator accepts the carriage of weapons removed from passengers, the aircraft shall have provision for stowing the weapons so that they are inaccessible to passengers during flight time and, in the case of a firearm, to ensure that it is not loaded.
+(4) Where an aircraft operator accepts the carriage of weapons removed from passengers, the aircraft shall have provision for stowing the weapons so that they are inaccessible to passengers during flight time and, in the case of a firearm, to ensure that it is not loaded by an authorised and duly qualified personnel.

 (5) Where Uganda deploys in-flight security officers—